 where ${\cal N}(\ell_1,\{p_k\}_N)$ is the numerator.

-At two loops all the internal propagators can be classified into three different subsets.
-Starting from the Feynman representation of a two loop scattering amplitude
+At two loops, all the internal propagators can be classified into three different subsets.
+Starting from the Feynman representation of a two-loop scattering amplitude,

-we obtain in a first step by applying LTD to one of the loops (Eq.~(\ref{eq:dualoneloop})):
+we obtain, in a first step, by applying LTD to one of the loops (Eq.~(\ref{eq:dualoneloop})),

-Before applying LTD to the second loop, it is necessary to use Eq.~(\ref{eq:split}) to express the dual function $G_D(\alpha_2 \cup \alpha_3)$ in a suitable form where dual integrand is split into a first term that contains two dual functions, and therefore two internal lines on-shell, and two more terms with the dual function of one of the subsets and Feynman propagators of the other, to which we can again apply LTD. The final dual representation of the two-loop amplitude in Eq.~(\ref{Ln}) is
+Before applying LTD to the second loop, it is necessary to use Eq.~(\ref{eq:split}) to express the dual function $G_D(\alpha_2 \cup \alpha_3)$ in a suitable form, where the dual integrand is split into a first term that contains two dual functions, and therefore two internal lines on-shell, and two more terms with the dual function of one of the subsets and Feynman propagators of the other, to which we can again apply LTD. The final dual representation of the two-loop amplitude in Eq.~(\ref{Ln}) is

-In Eq.~(\ref{twoloopduality}), it is necessary to take into account that the momentum flow in the loop formed by the union of $\alpha_1$ and $\alpha_2$ occurs in opposite directions.
+In Eq.~(\ref{twoloopduality}), it is necessary to take into account the fact that the momentum flow in the loop formed by the union of $\alpha_1$ and $\alpha_2$ occurs in opposite directions.
 Therefore, it is necessary to change the direction of the momentum flow in one of the two sets.
-This is represented by adding a sign in front of e.g. $\alpha_2$, namely, we have written
+This is represented by adding a sign in front of, \eg $\alpha_2$; namely, we have written

-Changing the momentum flow is equivalent to select the negative energy modes.
-For the internal momenta in the set $\alpha_2$ this means
+Changing the momentum flow is equivalent to selecting the negative energy modes.
+For the internal momenta in the set $\alpha_2$, this means

 The dual representation of Eq.~(\ref{twoloopduality}) assumes that there are only single powers of the Feynman propagators.
-This restriction cannot be avoided anymore at two-loops where, for example, selfenergy insertions in internal lines lead automatically to double powers of one propagator.
-However, all the double poles can be included with a clever labelling of the internal momenta in the set $\alpha_1$, exclusively, which is not integrated in the first instance.
-Therefore, the numerator will not affected by the first application of LTD, and Eq.~(\ref{eq:split}) will be still valid regardless of the numerator.
+This restriction can no longer be avoided at two loops where, for example, self-energy insertions in internal lines automatically lead to double powers of one propagator.
+However, all the double poles can be included with clever labelling of the internal momenta in the set $\alpha_1$, exclusively, which is not integrated in the first instance.
+Therefore, the numerator will not be affected by the first application of LTD, and Eq.~(\ref{eq:split}) will still be valid, regardless of the numerator.
 The calculation of the residues of double poles to obtain the LTD representation requires the participation of the numerator.
 This is represented in Eq.~(\ref{twoloopduality}) by ${\cal N} (\ell_1, \ell_2,\{p_i\}_N) \, \otimes \,G_D(\pm \alpha_i\cup \alpha_1)$.
 A similar iterative procedure would extend LTD to higher orders.